MarcHarnist/Light/README.md

  @date : 2020-07-17

 # News

- * root / engine / models / config-localhost-file-read.php: this file will read the root / public / config / config-localhost.php, installed in root / public because this file belongs only to this website and not to files common stored in root / engine.
-Thus, when updating the CMS Light, only root / engine will be updated and no root / public file.
+Hello world !
+I am working on root / engine / models /
+I create a new file that is abble to open, read and display the web application configuration file in an html page, by copying an other model created this month.
+This configuration file, specific to each application, is stored in the repertory "public".
+So, it will be easy to upgrade the website engine in a new version, just in upload the repertory "engine" and not touch the repertory "public".
+So, the web application design, images, and all its specific files wont be destroyed.

 # Light
 Marc L. Harnist